More Oppressive Budget Bullshit

 Loading

 A recent story in CollingwoodToday has the headline, “Town considering increases to development charges.”
 Everyone knows that increasing the development charges (DCs) adds to the cost of a new home, making housing even more expensive and less affordable.
 Right now, it’s extremely difficult to find anything even close to “affordable” in Collingwood.
-Apparently, the town wants to make it even harder and more expensive to buy new homes… unless, of course, you’re already a millionaire with money to burn.* The proposed increases include (emphasis added): … click below for more ↓
+Apparently, the town wants to make it even harder and more expensive to buy new homes… unless, of course, you’re already a millionaire with money to burn.* The proposed increases include (emphasis added): For urban rates development charges for single/semi detached dwellings will increase by $2,653 to $42,855, … click below for more ↓

 Council’s First Year, Part Two